hfinkel/lfort/docs/UsersManual.rst

 The support for ARM (specifically ARMv6 and ARMv7) is considered stable on Darwin (iOS): it has been tested to correctly compile many large C, C++, Objective-C, and Objective-C++ codebases.
-Clang only supports a limited number of ARM architectures.
+LFort only supports a limited number of ARM architectures.
 It does not yet fully support ARMv5, for example.

 Other platforms
 ^^^^^^^^^^^^^^^

-clang currently contains some support for PPC and Sparc; however, significant pieces of code generation are still missing, and they haven't undergone significant testing.
+lfort currently contains some support for PPC and Sparc; however, significant pieces of code generation are still missing, and they haven't undergone significant testing.

-clang contains limited support for the MSP430 embedded processor, but both the clang support and the LLVM backend support are highly experimental.
+lfort contains limited support for the MSP430 embedded processor, but both the lfort support and the LLVM backend support are highly experimental.

 Other platforms are completely unsupported at the moment.
-Adding the minimal support needed for parsing and semantic analysis on a new platform is quite easy; see ``lib/Basic/Targets.cpp`` in the clang source tree.
+Adding the minimal support needed for parsing and semantic analysis on a new platform is quite easy; see ``lib/Basic/Targets.cpp`` in the lfort source tree.
 This level of support is also sufficient for conversion to LLVM IR for simple programs.
 Proper support for conversion to LLVM IR requires adding code to ``lib/CodeGen/CGCall.cpp`` at the moment; this is likely to